mathspp/mathspp/pages/02.blog/02.pydonts/functions-a-complete-reference/item.md

     write_receipt(order)
 ```

-Now that the code is split into more modular functions, it becomes much easier to make changes to the code.
+Now that the code is split into more modular functions, it's easier to change the code.
-For example, the logic to apply discounts is still suboptimal.
+For example, the current discount logic is terrible because it hardcodes the discounts in the function.
-Maybe it makes more sense to have a dictionary with the items that currently have a sale and compute the new prices from that:
+It makes more sense to have a dictionary with the items that currently have a sale and compute the new prices from that:

 ```py
 # ...